sportdb/sport.db/sportdb/README.md

 ## Usage

-The sportdb gem lets you read datasets in plain text into your sports database
+The sportdb tool lets you read in (parse) datasets (e.g. leagues, clubs, match schedules, etc.) in plain text into your sports SQL database of choice (e.g. SQLite, PostgreSQL, etc.)

 ```
 SYNOPSIS